 With the Q8, Audi went in a different direction for its luxury flagship crossover SUV.
 First, it skips the on-trend racy roofline that deeply cuts into available head room.
 The Audi Q8 also doesn’t pack a fire-breathing V-8 under its hood, or trick out with a holodeck infotainment system complete with “Minority Report” gesture controls.

 Instead, the Q8 sticks to Audi’s MO: capable and quiet, but also conservative.
-We give the Q8 a 6.6 with the caveat that if crash-test data were available, that score would likely rise.
+We give the Q8 a 6.8 out of 10.
 The related Q7 rates 7.3, but also seats more people.
 (Read more about how we rate cars.)

 Our preference for the Q8 bends toward the baser of the trim levels, which are Premium, Premium Plus, and Prestige.
 The Q8 Premium starts at more than $68,000 but feels hardly spartan: 20-inch wheels, leather seats, a 10.1-inch touchscreen for infotainment, an 8.6-inch touchscreen for climate and vehicle controls, a 12.3-inch digital instrument cluster, panoramic sunroof, and real wood trim.

 Prestige models heap on matrix headlights, a head-up display, driver-assistance features, and leather dashboard, but keep the same powertrain.

 That engine is a turbocharged 3.0-liter V-6 that’s common among many Audi cars and crossovers.
 In the Q8, it’s teamed with an 8-speed automatic and a full-time all-wheel-drive system that’s capable and time-tested, but not necessarily efficient.
 The Q8 gets a 48-volt power system that cuts the engine at stop lights for better mileage, but the 19-mpg combined rating from the feds is lower among competitors.